PCOS and Ectopic Pregnancy – All that you need to know

 The only way to treat Ectopic pregnancy treatment is through medicine or surgery:

-You get injections of methotrexate, a drug that prevents ectopic pregnancy.
-It stops cells from growing in the fertilized egg, and your body absorbs any cells that have already developed.
+Your doctor may prescribe some medications that can help stop cells from growing in the fertilized egg, and your body absorbs any cells that have already developed.
 This will not in any way harm the Fallopian tubes.

 The pregnancy is extracted using laparoscopy with surgical technique.
 Your doctor uses surgical instruments and a small camera to see inside your body to make a tiny cut above your belly button and remove the pregnancy.
 For ectopic pregnancy this is the most common treatment.
 This procedure sometimes causes scarring in your fallopian tube, or a piece of Fallopian tube needs to be removed.

 After an ectopic pregnancy, the chance of it happening again is about 10 per cent.
 So, the explanation for your preceding ectopic pregnancy is one important thing to remember.
 In any potential pregnancies your medical background will play a big part.
 A history of infertility would have the greatest effect on your chances of becoming pregnant again — and it could, sadly, also raise the chances of another ectopic pregnancy.
 Lifestyle factors such as habits like drinking and smoking also determine the onset of ectopic pregnancy and the age factor counts as well.
-Early diagnosis and treatment is important to prevent life-threatening bleeding and also, if possible, so the tube can be saved and it can continue to work.
+Early diagnosis and treatment are important to prevent life-threatening bleeding and, if possible, so the tube can be saved, and it can continue to function.

 When should I plan next pregnancy after an episode of ectopic pregnancy?